-Katie Burke has practiced family law in San Francisco for fifteen years.
+Katie Burke has practiced family law in San Francisco for sixteen years.
 Katie is a compassionate and zealous advocate, operating at a high level to preserve her clients’ dignity.
 A champion for children and families, she has represented children in their parents’ custody and visitation disputes, and she has volunteered in domestic violence prevention throughout her career.

 Katie has practiced in large and small family law firms, as well as in solo practice.
 Passionate about authentic and persuasive storytelling, she is also a creative nonfiction writer.
 Her work as a writer and her interest in child development took her to Africa, to teach creative nonfiction writing to children in Kenya and teens in South Africa.
 After writing and teaching full time for two years, she returned to family law practice.